 Of course, the convenience of business invoice factoring is not without its own cost.
 Invoice factoring companies recognize most small businesses in a cash flow bind are also short on time, therefore giving them the advantage to charge a premium for factoring your invoices.
 Typically the finance company will assess a processing fee for the privilege of the advance, and a second variable fee related to the speed in which the invoice is resolved.

 These two fees can be a bitter pill for entrepreneurs to swallow.
 After all, you did the work for your client, and you’d like the full value of your invoices directed back into your business.
 But if you need a quick, reliable cash flow solution to maintain business operations in the short term, invoice factoring may be your best available option.
 This is especially true if you don’t have time to worry about collecting the invoice.
 By working out the details with a reputable invoice factoring company, you may also develop a relationship that will prove useful in the future, leading to more favorable terms following a mutually satisfactory transaction.

-To help illustrate how business invoice factoring might work, let’s look at a real-world example:
+To help illustrate how factoring financing might work, let’s look at a real-world example: